 However, it seems that mutations in these genes may increase the aggressiveness of cancer; they are only small contributors to overall prostate cancer risk.
 4

-Like breast cancer in women, the combined influence of specific gene mutations and variations can increase prostate disease risk.
+Like breast cancer, the combined influence of specific gene mutations and variations can increase prostate disease risk.
 However, gene mutations are not specific indicators that someone will develop the disease.

 One of the most significant risks facing a worried man is that he will overestimate his risk and coerce a doctor to run unnecessary tests to establish disease.
 While the tests may be of no consequence, the treatment arising from such testing may cause debilitating side effects.
 Keep in mind that most prostate cancer develops in men that have no family history of it.

 There are hundreds of tests available in the National Institute of Health (NIH) genetic testing registry, including 519 tests in the prostate cancer database.
-Testing can be expensive, and a man with a family history of prostate cancer may easily spend a small fortune on gene or another testing with little to no actual results.
+Testing can be expensive, and someone with a family history of prostate cancer may easily spend a small fortune on testing with little to no actual results.
 5

 Prostate cancer is a disease that presents in many different flavors.
 From an early-detected aggressive disease with a high likelihood of metastasizing and becoming life-threatening to a small localized prostate tumor (localized prostate cancer) in an older man that may contain cancerous cells yet never cause any symptoms or become a threat to his well-being and could be monitored through active surveillance.

 A test may show a mutated gene related to cancer development, but such tests are also non-definitive.
-Cancer may never form in someone with prostate cancer genes, and more than 90 percent of cancers have been known to develop in men without any notable gene mutations.
+Cancer may never form in someone with prostate cancer genes, and more than 90 percent of cancers can develop in men without any notable gene mutations.